Updated: Aug 16

 ``I have always been told that I am too “loud” and “aggressive” while growing up, which in turn did affect me as it took me years to realize that it is okay to state what’s on my mind and why I feel certain things could use some improvement.
 Also, it is more than okay to stay true to my thoughts and beliefs while having enough capacity to understand why others may have differing beliefs from me."

-What is the most ridiculous statement made at you?
+What is a ridiculous statement made to you?

 ``When I stepped into Boudoir and implied nude photography for the first time, I had someone tell me (better yet, a woman photographer) “If you are going to post such over-sexualised photos, then you are just asking for it and you should just block the creeps.
 It’s the internet what do you expect” I don’t expect much, but why is acceptable to keep quiet about it and then use a passive move of avoidance (blocking and deleting creeps) when I can tell them off that being a creep isn’t cool and it is unwanted?"

-What are some problems/issues that women in SG shouldn't have to deal with in 2020?
+What are some problems/issues that women in SG shouldn't have to deal with in this day and age?

 ``Unsolicited dick photographs and continuous online harassment from anonymous users when they post a slightly more risqué photo in social media."

-Please tell us more about some of your tattoos because they all have an interesting story behind it!
+Please tell us more about some of your tattoos because they all have an interesting story behind them!

 ``To be very frank........My dad told me not to get tattoos and going forth with my rebellious streak, I went ahead and did multiple tattoos over the span of one year (he gave me the leeway of doing multiple ones over 5 years but what is patience right) but the ones that hold meaning to me is, of course, my chest piece, a wave heart on the left rib and the No face spirit from ‘Spirited Away’ on the nape of my neck.